 Yes.
 Gungahlin continues to be one of the fastest growing regions in Australia and enrolment demand continues to increase in North Gungahlin.
-Margaret Hendry School is expected to require additional facilities and learning communities to accommodate the enrolment of up to an additional 600 students over the coming decade.
+Margaret Hendry School requires additional facilities and learning communities to accommodate the enrolment of up to an additional 600 student places over the coming decade.

 The Education Directorate has been working on this project since 2021, developing an initial masterplan and preliminary sketch plans.
 Building Approval was received in April 2022, by the Head Contractor, Hindmarsh Construction Australia.